amyx-umich/innovation-child-theme/src/styleguide/index.md

 # The Grid

-<p class="lead">Problem: You've got tons of content, each needing different sized columnss, and don't know how to quick and easily get it all done.
-Solution: The awesome XY grid!</p>
+<p class="lead">This is mostly just and explanation of the grid we're using.
+Most likely, you won't need to add it to any page templates.</p>

 ---

 ## Overview

-The grid is built around two key elements: row and columnss. grid-container create a max-width and contain the grid, and columnss create the final structure.
+The grid is built around two key elements: row and columns. `.row` creates a max-width and contain the grid, and `.columns` create the final structure.
 Everything on your page that you don't give a specific structural style to should be within a row or columns.

 ---